mdjacksparrow/Yap-chat/ReadMe.md

 ## Updated Features @Version 0.11
 - Can view the online status
+- updated UI in client-side

 ## Current Features

 - Send group messages(only)
-- Can the username for which the user is posted.
-- Can you know if the user is joined or leave.
+- you can know if the user is joined or leave.
 - Can view the online status.

+## Updated Features @Version 0.10
+-  Basic msg send funcationlity

 ## Future Update